Ashmore sees small rise in assets

 LONDON UK fund manager Ashmore Group Plc (ASHM.L) reported a small rise in assets in the fourth quarter, helped by inflows into debt products and a recovery in its core emerging markets.

-Ashmore said on Thursday assets grew 2.5 percent to $60.4 billion (39.4 billion pounds), driven by $500 million of net inflows and $1 billion in positive performance.
+Ashmore said on Thursday assets grew 2.5 percent to $60.4 billion (39.4 billion pound), driven by $500 million of net inflows and $1 billion in positive performance.

 The numbers beat a forecast of $59.4 billion from brokerage Numis, which maintained its "hold" recommendation on the stock.